EmissarySocial/emissary/README.md

 # What is It?

-Ghost is the placeholder name for a new kind of decentralized, private media server that will connect people instead of driving them apart, and will return power and privacy to users and content creators.
+Ghost is a new kind of decentralized, private media server that will connect people instead of driving them apart, and will return power and privacy to users and content creators.

 ## Decentralized
 When completed, this will be a new kind of personal media server, meant to be an open, [federated](https://en.wikipedia.org/wiki/Fediverse) replacement for many of the closed, centralized services that we all use today.